Trade uncertainty: Explore resources and tools for your business.

 13-minute read

 Due diligence is a vital step to take when buying a business.
-A thorough review of the target’s business prospects, finances and legal issues is critical to ensure your acquisition is a success.
+A thorough review of the target’s business prospects, finances and legal issues is critical.
+It helps ensure your acquisition is a success.

-The process lets you confirm your understanding of the target’s value, and set up a smooth transition.
-It may also uncover key information that changes your perception of the deal and could even make you walk away.
+The process lets you confirm the target’s value and set up a smooth transition.
+It may also uncover key information.
+Those could change your perception of the deal and even make you walk away.

-“Due diligence allows you to understand the target business better, confirm your investment thesis and identify the risks involved and how you might mitigate them,” says Mark Meloche, Director, Growth & Transition Capital at BDC.
+“Due diligence allows you to understand the target business better.
+It confirms your investment thesis and identifies the risks involved and how you might mitigate them,” says Mark Meloche.
+As Director, Growth & Transition Capital at BDC, he supports entrepreneurs with capital that enables them to grow organically or through acquisitions.
+He also helps them navigate other ownership transitions.

 Due diligence allows you to test your initial expectations, make sure there are no major red flags and confirm that your initial valuation and letter of intent still make sense.